 How to find the right accountant for your business

-• Read plenty of reviews online – there’s nothing quite like reading through client-generated reviews (rather than company-created case studies) to canvass real, honest opinions.
+- Read plenty of reviews online: There’s nothing quite like reading through client-generated reviews (rather than company-created case studies) to see real opinions.

-• Set up an intro meeting – if you come across a firm or accountant that you like the sound of, set up a call to get a better idea of if you’re going to get along.
+- Set up an intro meeting: If you come across a firm or accountant that you like the sound of, set up a call to get a better idea of whether you’re going to get along.

-• Check out their client base – investigating which customers a firm or accountant works with will give you some useful pointers on if they’re the right fit for you.
-If they work with other businesses in your sector, for example, you’ll know they’ve got plenty of applicable experience and transferable knowledge.
+- Check out their client base: Investigating which customers a firm or accountant typically works with will give you more insight as to whether they’re the right fit for you.
+If they work with other businesses in your sector, for example, you’ll know they have plenty of relevant experience and transferable knowledge.

-Compare accountancy packages, find a quote, or ask a tax question for free!
+Compare accountancy packages, or ask a tax question for free!